jocall3/modern_treasury_payouts/README.md

  - A ledger for tracking transactions and account balances in real time
  - A notification system for returns and reversals via webhooks

- For simplicity I've all of the relevant API code in app.js.
+ For simplicity I put all of the relevant API code in app.js.

 ## Tech stack
-I'm using a dead simple tech stack to minimize the overhead of learning the latest framework/library/package manager:
+I'm using a minimial, accessible tech stack to help you get right to the basics of the API without the overhead of learning the latest trendy framework/library/package manager:

  - Vanilla JavaScript (remember that?)
  - Node.js (18)